 - 21. The Mediation Rules are flexible as to the choice of mediators.
 The FAI does not have a pre-established list of mediators.
 The FAI will appoint an independent and impartial mediator who possesses the relevant skills and experience to mediate the dispute at hand.
 The FAI will make all reasonable efforts to appoint a mediator or mediators who meet the qualifications agreed by the parties. - 22.
 Also, the parties can agree on a list of mediators from which the parties themselves may choose the mediator for confirmation by the FAI and/or the FAI will appoint the mediator. - 23.
 If a party objects to the mediator appointed by the FAI, the FAI may, upon the request of the parties, appoint or propose another mediator. - 24.
 Each mediator shall be and must remain impartial and independent of the parties throughout the entire duration of the mediation proceedings.
-Before appointment, the mediator must sign and submit to the FAI a statement in which he or she declares his or her acceptance, availability, impartiality and independence.
-The prospective mediator shall disclose in the statement any circumstances likely to affect his or her availability or to give rise to justifiable doubts as to his or her impartiality or independence. - 25.
+Before appointment, the mediator must sign and submit to the FAI a statement in which they declare their acceptance, availability, impartiality and independence.
+The prospective mediator shall disclose in the statement any circumstances likely to affect their availability or to give rise to justifiable doubts as to their impartiality or independence. - 25.
 Finnish law does not impose any specific requirements for mediators.
 In some jurisdictions, however, the law may include mandatory provisions regulating the qualifications for mediators.